saifKader/CMC-7-trained-model/README.md

 The `train.py` module under `src/model_training` defines a Convolutional Neural Network (CNN) architecture and trains it on the preprocessed data.
 The trained model is saved for future use.

-## Testing

-Use the `testModel.py` script to test the trained model's recognition on sample images.
-You can adjust the input image path as needed.

-Certainly, here's the improved version of the "Data Augmentation" section:

 ## Data Augmentation